 Redecoration: Long-term and cyclical works such as internal/external redecoration will be a strict requirement of the legal documentation for your property.
 Where permitted, a reserve fund will be collected to build up a pot of money to contribute towards the works when required.

 Cleaning: Cleaning of all communal areas is carried out at the agreed frequency and sign-in sheets are available at block entrances confirming attendance dates.

 Leaks: Please contact us urgently if you see a leak in any of the communal areas either by telephone on 01722 328 685 or send an email to firstname.lastname@example.org

-Contractors: Remus maintain a database of approved contractors that we instruct to carry out a variety of work on behalf of our clients.
+Contractors: Remus maintains a database of approved contractors that we instruct to carry out a variety of work on behalf of our clients.

 All Remus approved contractors are vetted internally or will need to demonstrate pre-existing membership of a scheme approved by the Government-backed Safety Schemes in Procurement (SSIP).

 Window cleaning: Most leases will require the Management Company or Freeholders to periodically clean the communal windows of the property.
-Cleaning of individual property windows normally falls under the residents responsibility.
+The cleaning of individual property windows normally falls under the residents' responsibility.
 If you are unsure, please contact us and we will be happy to clarify.

-Subletting: There are rules and guidelines around subletting your property.
+Subletting: There are rules and guidelines for subletting your property.
 Find out everything you need to know HERE.